EE2dev/sequence-explorer/README.md

 ### 3. Data formatting

-The file must contain each pair of sequential categories with the corresponding quantity.
+The file must contain each pair of sequential events with the corresponding quantity.
 The file must be a comma separated file with the first row containing the attribute names.
-The categories and sequence states must not contain an `_`(*underscore*).
+The events and points in time must not contain an `_`(*underscore*).

 The order of the columns must be:
 * first column: the quantity to be displayed
-* second column: the state of the sequence corresponding to the first category
+* second column: the point in time corresponding to the first event
-* third column: the first category
+* third column: the first event
-* fourth column: the state of the sequence corresponding to the second category
+* fourth column: the point in time corresponding to the second event
-* fifth column: the second category (according to the sequence)
+* fifth column: the second event (according to the sequence)

 Example of valid csv files:
 ```